asclaudino/BlogPostsAPI/README.md

 [![My Skills](https://skills.thijs.gg/icons?i=vue,django,python,js,html,css)](https://skills.thijs.gg)

 This simple project was intended to practice FullStack Development, using Django and Django REST Framework for the backend and
 Vue.js for the frontend.
-It a simple blog, where any user can post using his name, email and photo, as well as have CRUD ability.
+It is a simple blog, where any user can post using his name, email and photo, as well as have CRUD ability.

 # 🚀 How to Run the project

 ## Backend
-  At the root folder, start running a python venv and activate it:
+  At the root folder, start running a python venv and activating it:
   ```cmd
     python -m venv venv
     cd .\venv\Scripts\